February 5, 2026 Panchang: Precise Tithi Timings and Krishna Paksha Chaturthi Insights

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The day begins with Krishna Paksha Tritiya until 1:27 AM, after which it becomes Krishna Paksha Chaturthi for the rest of the day.
+The day begins with Krishna Paksha Tritiya until 1:27 AM on February 5, 2026.
+After that, Krishna Paksha Chaturthi continues for the remainder of the day in most regions.

-Schedule focused study in the morning, plan Ganesha worship during the Chaturthi period, and reserve moments for quiet reflection in the evening.
+The post suggests scheduling focused study in the morning, planning Ganesha worship during the Chaturthi period, and reserving quiet reflection in the evening.
+It also encourages consistency, intention, and care for family and community.